continue-revolution/sd-webui-animatediff/README.md

 - `2023/09/19`: [v1.5.1](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.5.1): support xformers, sdp, sub-quadratic attention optimization - VRAM usage decrease to 5.60GB with default setting.
 See [FAQ](#faq) 1st item for more information.
 - `2023/09/22`: [v1.5.2](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.5.2): option to disable xformers at `Settings/AnimateDiff` [due to a bug in xformers](https://github.com/facebookresearch/xformers/issues/845), API support, option to enable GIF paletter optimization at `Settings/AnimateDiff` (credit to [@rkfg](https://github.com/rkfg)), gifsicle optimization move to `Settings/AnimateDiff`.
 - `2023/09/25`: [v1.6.0](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.6.0): [motion LoRA](https://github.com/guoyww/AnimateDiff#features) supported.
 Download and use them like any other LoRA you use (example: download motion lora to `stable-diffusion-webui/models/Lora` and add `<lora:v2_lora_PanDown:0.8>` to your positive prompt). **Motion LoRA only supports V2 motion modules**.
 - `2023/09/27`: [v1.7.0](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.7.0): [ControlNet](https://github.com/Mikubill/sd-webui-controlnet) supported.
-Please closely follow the instructions in [How to Use](#how-to-use).
+Please closely follow the instructions in [How to Use](#how-to-use), especially the explanation of `Video source` and `Video path` attributes.
 ControlNet is way more complex than what I can test and I ask you to test for me.
 Please submit an issue whenever you find a bug.
-Since I get wierd artifacts for infinite v2v, infv2v will come later and you should not change some components in WebUI for now.
 [Demo and video instructions](#demo-and-video-instructions) are coming soon.
 Safetensors for some motion modules are also available now.
 See [model zoo](#motion-module-model-zoo).
+You may want to check `Do not append detectmap to output` in `Settings/ControlNet` to avoid having a series of control images in your output gallery.

-Infinite V2V and Prompt Travel are currently work in progress inside [#121](https://github.com/continue-revolution/sd-webui-animatediff/pull/121).
+Infinite V2V, Prompt Travel and other CLI features are currently work in progress inside [#121](https://github.com/continue-revolution/sd-webui-animatediff/pull/121).
 Stay tuned and they should be released within a week.

 ## FAQ
 1. Q: How much VRAM do I need?